-- If a student is unable to attend studies (Lectures, CAs and end semester examinations) due to prolonged illness, the relevant academic year could be deferred with the approval of the Senate.
-The student is required to submit a written request along with a medical certificate/s received from a Consultant, Doctor with a MBBS degree or Doctor in the University Medical Center or medical certificate acceptable to the Senate through the Head of the Department to the Dean of the Faculty.
-If an academic year is deferred the student is required to attend lectures at the relevant semesters of the next academic year (e.g.: If you get the deferment of year II semester I and II, you are supposed to do studies at the next year II semester I and II with the coming batch of students). - If you are granted a deferment for an examination on medical ground, the relevant chance would be given at the next relevant examination (e.g. If you are granted a deferment for repeat 2nd attempt examination for a course unit, the same chance will be given in the next relevant examination). - When a student has not completed the CA component and has been granted a deferment only for the relevant end semester examination on medical ground, the CA marks have already been obtained will be calculated at the next relevant semester examination.
+- If a student is unable to attend studies in a semester or an academic year (two semesters) (Lectures, CAs and end semester examination) due to prolonged illness, the relevant academic year could be deferred with the approval of the Senate.
+The student is required to submit a written request along with a medical certificate/s received from a Consultant, Doctor with a MBBS degree with the authentication and the recommendation for medical leave by the university medical officer or medical certificate from medical officer in the University Medical Centre or medical certificate acceptable to the Senate through the Head of the Department to the Dean of the Faculty.
+If a semester or an academic year is deferred the student is required to attend lectures at the relevant semester/s of the next academic year (e.g.: If a student get the deferment of year II semester I or II or both, he/she is supposed to do studies at the next relevant academic year with the coming batch of students). - If a student is granted a deferment for an examination on medical ground, the relevant chance would be given at the next relevant examination (e.g. If a student is granted a deferment for repeat 2nd attempt examination for a course unit, the same chance will be given in the next relevant examination). - When a student has not completed the CA component and has been granted a deferment only for the relevant end semester examination on medical ground, the CA marks already obtained during the Semester will be taken into account at the next relevant examination.
+Thereby, such a student is given the opportunity to obtain grades in a manner similar to that which applies to any student who sits the end semester examination as a first attempt.
+However, when a student has not completed the CA component and has not obtained the minimum pass marks for the CA component during the semester, this will result in the student being awarded the grade of C- or below.